jmgg88/MLNanodegree/capstone/CapstoneProposal.md

 Design an intelligent automatic system that alerts the user whenever a profitable trading opportunity appears in any NYSE or NASDAQ traded stock.
 The time frame to be used for trading is the daily one.

 A profitable trading opportunity is defined as follows.
 Let's assume a prediction for the closing price of the stock exists for each of the next N days.
-If a position is to be taken today, let there be a systematic rule to compute the stop loss level (protection level beyond which, if the price moves in that direction, the operation is considered failed and the position is closed with control amount of loss).
+If a position is to be taken today, let there be a systematic rule to compute the stop loss level (protection level beyond which, if the price moves in that direction, the operation is considered failed and the position is closed with controlled amount of loss).
 The current situation is considered a profitable trading opportunity if, for any of the next N days the following rules are fulfilled:
-+The Benefit/Risk = (predicted price - current price)/(current price - stop loss) ratio is above 2.5
+ - The Benefit/Risk = (predicted price - current price)/(current price - stop loss) ratio is above 2.5
-+The price never triggers the stop loss between day 1 and day N (i.e., price > stop loss always)
+ - The price never triggers the stop loss between day 1 and day N (i.e., price > stop loss always)

 Thus, the core of the system relies on a tool to predict the future expected closing price of a generic stock value for the following N days (with N in the order of 5 to 10 days).
 The rule to define the stop loss will be developed as part of the process, but shall be a simple rule based on historical parameters.